 Don’t let anger get the best of you

-Anger is often a secondary emotion.
-It is easier to feel angry than it is to feel sad, scared, or hurt.
+Anger can sometimes mask underlying emotions like sadness, fear, or hurt.
+Recognizing these emotions can help you process them more effectively.
 Recognise this in both yourself and your parents.
 It’s okay to feel angry but try to remember not to let it control or impact your life for the worse.

 Look inward, ask yourself what you’re genuinely feeling, and try to communicate those feelings with those around you if you feel comfortable doing so.
 Take a deep breath and try to let the anger go – be fair to yourself and those around you by not letting deep-rooted hatred get the better of you.